Robust Template Matching via Hierarchical Convolutional Features from a Shape Biased CNN: Related Work

 \section{Related Work}

 To overcome the limitations of classic template matching methods, many approaches \cite{cheng2019qatm,kat2018matching,oron2017best,talmi2017template} have been developed.
-These methods could be classified into two main categories. \paragraph{Matching.} One category changes the computation that is performed to compare the template to the image to increase tolerance to changes in appearance.
+These methods can be classified into two main categories.

+\textbf{Matching}.
+One category changes the computation that is performed to compare the template to the image to increase tolerance to changes in appearance.
 For example, Best-Buddies Similarity (BBS) counts the proportion of sub-regions in the template and the image patch that are Nearest-Neighbor (NN) matches \cite{oron2017best}.
 Similarly, Deformable Diversity Similarity (DDIS) explicitly considers possible template deformation and uses the diversity of NN feature matches between a template and a potential matching region in the search image \cite{talmi2017template}.
-Divisive Input Modulation (DIM) algorithm \cite{spratling2019explaining} extracts additional templates from background and lets the templates compete with each other to match the image (Figure \ref{fig:fig1}).
+The Divisive Input Modulation (DIM) algorithm \cite{spratling2019explaining} extracts additional templates from the background and lets the templates compete with each other to match the image.
 Specifically, this competition is implemented as a form of probabilistic inference known as explaining away \cite{kersten2004object,spratling2012unsupervised} which causes each image element to only provide support for the template that is the most likely match.
-Previous work has demonstrated that DIM is more accurate at identifying features in an image compared to both traditional and recent state-of-the-art matching methods \cite{spratling2019explaining}.
+Previous work has demonstrated that DIM, when applied to color feature-space, is more accurate at identifying features in an image compared to both traditional and recent state-of-the-art matching methods \cite{spratling2019explaining}.

-\paragraph{Features.} The second category of approaches changes the feature-space in which the comparison between the template and the image is performed.
+\textbf{Features}.
+The second category of approaches changes the feature-space in which the comparison between the template and the image is performed.
 The aim is that this new feature-space allows template matching to be more discriminative while also increasing tolerance to appearance changes.
 Co-occurrence based template matching (CoTM) transforms the points in the image and template to a new feature-spaced defined by the co-occurrence statistics to quantify the dissimilarity between a template to an image \cite{kat2018matching}.
 Quality-aware template matching (QATM) is a method that uses a pretrained CNN model as a feature extractor.
 It learns a similarity score which reflects the (soft-) repeatness of a pattern using an algorithmic CNN layer \cite{cheng2019qatm}.